kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 The OBC watch performs the following:
 + detects a new OBC:
-  + skip if the OBC's StorageClass' provisioner != the provisioner doing this watch
+  + skip if the OBC's StorageClass's provisioner != the provisioner doing this watch
   + generate random name if requested (greenfield)
   + invokes the `Provision` or `Grant` method for the provisioner defined in the OBC's storage class, depending on the presence/absence of a bucket name in the referenced storage class
-  + if the provisioning is successful:
+  + if the provisioning is successful, create in the following order:
-    + create a global OB which references the OBC and storage class and contains store-specific bucket info
+    + a Secret, in the namespace as the OBC, containing the bucket credentials returned by the provisioner
-    + create a Secret, in the namespace as the OBC, containing the bucket credentials returned by the provisioner
+    + a ConfigMap, in the namespace as the OBC, containing the bucket's endpoint info
-    + create the ConfigMap, in the namespace as the OBC, containing the bucket's endpoint info
+    + a global OB which references the OBC and storage class and contains store-specific bucket info
-    + (in the above order)
+    + add finalizers and labels to the resources above and to the OBC
   + if the provisioner returns an error:
     + retry:
-      + (greenfield) call `Delete` in case the bucket was created (want idempotency for next try)
+      + (greenfield) call `Delete` in case the bucket was created (want idempotency for next try). **Note**: this is subject to change per issue #151.
       + call `Provision` or `Grant` again
 + detects OBC delete events:
-  + skip if the OBC's StorageClass' provisioner != the provisioner doing this watch
+  + skip if the OBC's StorageClass's provisioner != the provisioner doing this watch
   + invoke the `Delete` method when the reclaim policy is "delete" (greenfield)
   + invoke the `Revoke` method when the reclaim policy is "retain"
   + delete the related Secret, ConfigMap and the OB (in that order)